zchee/kubernetes-docs/docs/admin/kube-apiserver.md

       --requestheader-group-headers strings                     List of request headers to inspect for groups.
 X-Remote-Group is suggested.
       --requestheader-username-headers strings                  List of request headers to inspect for usernames.
 X-Remote-User is common.
       --runtime-config mapStringString                          A set of key=value pairs that describe runtime configuration that may be passed to apiserver. <group>/<version> (or <version> for the core group) key can be used to turn on/off specific api versions. api/all is special key to control all api versions, be careful setting it false, unless you know what you do. api/legacy is deprecated, we will remove it in the future, so stop using it.
-      --secure-port int                                         The port on which to serve HTTPS with authentication and authorization.It cannot switched off with 0. (default 6443)
+      --secure-port int                                         The port on which to serve HTTPS with authentication and authorization.It cannot be switched off with 0. (default 6443)
       --service-account-api-audiences strings                   Identifiers of the API.
 The service account token authenticator will validate that tokens used against the API are bound to at least one of these audiences.
       --service-account-issuer string                           Identifier of the service account token issuer.
 The issuer will assert this identifier in "iss" claim of issued tokens.
 This value is a string or URI.
       --service-account-key-file stringArray                    File containing PEM-encoded x509 RSA or ECDSA private or public keys, used to verify ServiceAccount tokens.
 The specified file can contain multiple keys, and the flag can be specified multiple times with different files.
 If unspecified, --tls-private-key-file is used.
 Must be specified when --service-account-signing-key is provided